pufferpanel/github-runner-scaler/BLOG.md

 We have a working scaling system.
 In theory.
 This does run the jobs, and self-deletes after it is done.
 The caveat is this isn't specific about which job it wants to use, so the ids don't quite make sense.

+## Changing ids

+So, after the above was completed, what we've learned is that even though we do get the workflow id, that's not actually what might run on our instance.
+So, any "tracking" that we are doing doesn't really offer the value that we hoped for.
+So, we might just change this to use a GUID so we just spin up a few and let them go.
+We could track the number of jobs queued up.
+Which, this does work, but if we get out of sync, the VMs won't be correct.

+There might be an alterative, but it requires research.
+We could change that to a polling system, where we simply poll GitHub and see if there are jobs queued.
+This isn't great, but it would mean if we get out of sync, we're not completely stuck.
+If we assume we keep the redis data in sync, then we don't need this.
+But, time will tell.
+This isn't exactly a perfect science.
+ARC is a giant thing, so I can see why this isn't fun to solve.

+The logging has been updated to store the full job log (only the actual SSH connection) to a file with the run id.
+This means we can get the log of the job at least.
+Hooking this up to save the entire log for the process is going to be next.